codedex-io/github-chapter-2-contributions/README.md

 <!--  Ellie is the first entry -->
 <!--  Be sure to add your contribution to the bottom of the README file!  -->
 Hi!
 Ellie was here!
 12/21/2023 🧸

 Hi!
-Lalit was here!
-This was added on 19 August 2024. 🚀🧑‍💻

-Hi!
 Sebastian here.
 This was added on 16 March 2024.